jonatanhal/jonatanhal.github.io/_posts/2016-09-22-fusion-part-two.md

 Now that we have the capability of collecting data, we should make sure that we're collecting a decent amount, I went with 101 iterations of the snippet from the main-function above.
-Fortunately, through the magic of television - I have prepared some data for us to analyse, a taste of which is listed below.
+Fortunately, through the magic of television - I have prepared some data for us to analyze, a taste of which is listed below.

 ~~~